 In order to expand the number of S.T.E.M. workshops, RePlay for Kids has developed loaner kits that include all the tools (soldering irons, screwdrivers, etc.) and supplies needed to adapt a toy.
 Teachers that have been trained to lead our toy adapting workshops can request the loaner kits.
 The loaner kit is delivered to the teacher that is interested in hosting the toy adapting workshop.
 This arrangement allows more flexibility in the teacher's and students' schedules.
 The students have about two weeks to adapt the toys, and gives the students the option to work individually or in groups.

-18 schools in 10 Northeast Ohio counties have hosted S.T.E.M. workshops
+30 schools in 9 Ohio counties hosted S.T.E.M. toy adapting workshops in 2023

 REPLAY @HOME